ton-defi-org/tonstarter-contracts/README.md

+## Important: This repo is deprecated in favor of https://github.com/ton-community/blueprint (the new all in one tool for creating new TON projects)

+---

 # TON Starter Template - Contracts

 > Starter template for a new TON project - FunC contracts, JS tests, compilation and deployment scripts